saezlab/EDN_phospho/Analysis/README.md

 + First we load our generated background network and data inputs from the previous analysis results.
 + We then source some of the functions used for the time-point PHONEMeS analysis and which are stored in the `/Public` directory.
 + We specify the names of our conditions as we have them on the `GMM` and `GMM.all` generated objects and in this case for each condition we have one time-point.
 + We run the `PHONEMeS_dt` analysis 100 times where for each run we downsample the data.
 On this case, the analysis is performed by generating an ILP problem which is then read and optimized by the cplex solver.
-All the functions about how we generated the problem, optimize it and retrieve the results are called from the `/Public` directory.
+All the functions used to generate the problem, optimize it and retrieve the results are called from the `/Public` directory.
 + The 100 time-specific models are generated, combined and saved as a list

 ## Generating and storing the analysis results